christiankakesa/gosoul/README.md

 gosoul
 ======

-GoSoul a netsoul client written in Go.
+GoSoul is a netsoul authentication client written in Go.